jocelynchengyang/correlationAnalysis/README.md

 **create_scatter_plot()** and **create_bland_altman_plot()**: Customize visualizations

-## Questions?

-The script includes detailed comments and is designed to be readable.
-Feel free to:
-- Modify plot styles (colors, sizes, fonts)
-- Change statistical thresholds
-- Add additional measurements
-- Export to different formats

-## Citation

 If using this analysis in publications, consider citing:
 - Pearson, K. (1895).
 Note on regression and inheritance in the case of two parents.
 Proceedings of the Royal Society of London.